graphhopper/directions-api/FAQ.md

 The Routing API is based on the [open source GraphHopper](https://github.com/graphhopper/graphhopper/) but as this requires lots of memory for a world wide coverage we make GraphHopper easy and cost effective to use via our Directions API.

-## Can you host a custom GraphHopper version for us?
+## Is it possible to use a custom GraphHopper version?

-Yes, we host GraphHopper in all facets and you'll be able to use route optimization and the Matrix API with your custom GraphHopper version.
+Yes, we host custom and recent GraphHopper versions.
+This way you'll be able to use our Route Optimization API and the Matrix API with your custom GraphHopper version.